cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 As no light and no 3D object are defined, the entire scene is empty and unlit, and thus black.

 Each node has some customizable properties called **fields**.
-The first step is about to modify the background color.
+The first step is about modifying the background color.

 > **Hands on**:
 Create a `Background` node by clicking on the plus icon above the Scene Tree view,